techstudycell/ESP32-Alexa-Home-Automation-with-Fan-Dimmer/README.md

 1. Install the IRremote library in Arduino IDE
 2. Download the attached code, and upload it to ESP32.
-3.Open Serial Monitor with Baud rate 9600.
+3. Open Serial Monitor with Baud rate 9600.
 4. Now, press the IR remote button.
 5. The respective HEX code will populate in the serial monitor.
 Save all the HEX codes in a text file.